 What type of car seat is right for my infant?

-- Infants and children under the age of one (1) should be rear-facing, i.e., they are looking out the back window of the car.
+- Infants and children under the age of 1 and weighing less than 20 pounts should be rear-facing (i.e., they are looking out the back window of the car).

-- They can be restrained in an infant carrier seat (there is a base that the seat clicks in and out of) or a convertible seat (a seat that can be positioned rear-facing OR forward-facing for older babies)
+- They can be restrained in an infant carrier seat (there is a base that the seat clicks in and out of) or in a convertible seat (a seat that can be positioned rear-facing OR forward-facing for older babies).

-- Your child has outgrown the infant carrier seat if she exceeds the manufacturer's weight limit (usually 20 lbs.) or if her head is within an inch of the top edge of the seat.
-Once she has outgrown her carrier seat, she can sit rear-facing in a convertible seat.
+- Your child has outgrown the infant carrier seat if she exceeds the manufacturer's height and weight limits.
+Once she has outgrown her infant carrier seat, she can sit rear-facing in a convertible seat.

-- Many convertible seats can be used rear-facing until your child is 35 lbs.
-Make sure your child's head is below the top of the safety seat.
+- Many convertible seats can be used rear-facing until your child is 35 or 40 pounds.
+Make sure your child's head is below the top of the safety seat and follow the car seat manufacturer's instructions for weight and height in the rear-facing position.

 Babies should ride rear-facing for as long as possible because this offers the best protection during a crash.
-Infants take a long time to skeletally mature and have heavy heads and fragile necks.
+Infants are less skeletally mature and have heavy heads and fragile necks.
 The neck bones are soft and the ligaments are stretchy.
-If the baby is facing-forward in a frontal crash, the body is held back by the straps, but the head is not.
+If the baby is facing forward in a frontal crash, the body is held back by the harness straps, but the head is not.
 The head is thrust forward, stretching the neck.
-Because a baby's neck bones are soft, they can separate during a crash and the spinal cord can tear or stretch causing paralyzation or even death.
+Because a baby's neck bones are soft, they can separate during a crash and the spinal cord can tear or stretch causing paralysis or even death.
 This is true even for babies who have strong neck muscles and good head control.

 In contrast, when a baby rides rear-facing, the whole body (head, neck, and torso) is cradled by the back of the safety seat in a frontal crash providing much better protection.
 A rear-facing seat also protects the baby better in other types of crashes, particularly side impact crashes.